10 From 2018

 2) While 2018 was our best year yet (we say that every year), it wasn't quite as stress free as we would have liked such a milestone year to be.
 What was to blame?
 Our project load.
 I know, I know, we've been telling you we've been "slowing it down" since 2014.
 It was much better; just not where we wanted it to be in 2018.

 3) You already know that travel is a big part of our life, right?
 Well, travel played an especially big part as we plotted out this celebratory year.
-In the end, we were on the road for about 6-months of the year.
+In the end, we were on the road for about 6-months of 2018.
 This is noteworthy because in addition to the aforementioned work challenges, some serious drama was swirling around various friends and family, and we wanted to be sure to be available to them.

 4) We loved Norway.
 I don't know what to say other than it delivered more than we expected, and that's a tough bar to pass nowadays.
 Other highlights included a return to Argentina and a first-visit to Brazil.
 We also spent a lot of time in Scotland and Greece.

 5) Getting outdoors deserves its own bullet every year.
 We immersed ourselves in nature when ever we could and were always on the lookout for a good hike.
 Going big in 2018, we made it to Patagonia.
 It was as amazing as we had hoped.
 But Patagonia’s awful Internet situation nearly did. us. in.
 (Did I mention work overload was a bit of a problem in 2018?).

 6) We made it to our final 14 of the 50 states (and were in 27 states total in 2018).
 We have ranked them all.
 Be sure to ask next time you see us.
 And don't be mad if we don't like your state.

 7) We live in the best slice of the world, so Pacific Northwest shenanigans are always part of our plan.
 For example, we hiked to the "quietest place in America" here in Washington State, and we visited all of Seattle's parks (18!) in one day.